 The problem of embedded quantum languages.
 Namely, for previous lack of a universal quantum programming language, existing quantum circuit languages are embedded into classical host languages (Lit.
-A.5) which do not bedded into classical host languages (Lit.
-A.5) which do not have native support for linear types (cf. Lit.
-A.4) nor for classical control of quantum circuits.
-For instance, basic protocol schemes such as quantum teleportation (§4.2.2), quantum error correction (§4.2.3) or repeat-until-success gates remain unverifiable with previous technology.
+1.5) which do not have native support for linear types (cf. Lit.
+1.4) nor for classical control of quantum circuits.
+For instance, basic protocol schemes such as quantum teleportation (§3.2.2), quantum error correction (§3.2.3) or repeatuntil-success gates remain unverifiable with previous technology.

 Solution by Linear Homotopy Type Theory.
 We argue here, as announced in [Sch22], that the novel type theory LHoTT (Lit.
-A.8) recently developed in [Ri22a] (anticipated in [Sch14a]) in extension of the classical language scheme HoTT (Lit.
-A.7) serves as the missing universal quantum programming/certification language.
-Our claim is that LHoTT:
+1.8) recently developed in [Ri22a] (anticipated in [Sch14a]) in extension of the classical language scheme HoTT (Lit.
+1.7) serves as the missing universal quantum programming/certification language.

+Our claim in [QS] is that LHoTT:

 - Solves the old problem of constructing combined classical/linear type theories (cf. Lit.
-A.4). - Provides existing quantum programming languages like Quipper with a certification mechanism [Ri23]. - Natively supports quantum effects such as dynamic lifting of run-time quantum measurement (§2). - Natively supports verification of realistic topological quantum gates [TQP].
+1.4). - Provides existing quantum programming languages like Quipper with a certification mechanism [Ri23]. - Natively supports quantum effects such as dynamic lifting of run-time quantum measurement (§2). - Natively supports verification of realistic topological quantum gates [TQP].

 We argue that this makes LHoTT the first comprehensive paradigm for serious quantum programming beyond the NISQ area.
-Concretely, we describe a domain-specific language embeddable into LHoTT to bring this out: Quantum Systems Language (QS, §4), based on a system of monadic effects which are definable (by admissible inference rules) in LHoTT (§2, surveyed below in §0.2).
+Here we describe a domain-specific language embeddable into LHoTT to bring this out: Quantum Systems Language (QS, §3), based on a system of monadic effects which are definable (by admissible inference rules) in LHoTT (§2, surveyed below in §0.2).

 Concretely, LHoTT enhances the syntactic rules of classical HoTT by further type formations which serve to exhibit every (homotopy) type E of the language as secretly consisting of an underlying classical (intuitionistic) base type $B \equiv \natural E$ equipped, in a precise sense, with a microscopic (infinitesimal) halo of linear/quantum data.
 As such, LHoTT may neatly be thought of as the formal logical expression of a microscope that resolves quantum aspects on structures that macroscopically appear classical.
-This way LHoTT embeds quantum logic into classical logic in a way reminiscent of Bohr's famous dictum2that all quantum phenomena must be expressible in classical language.
+This way LHoTT embeds quantum logic into classical logic in a way reminiscent of Bohr's famous dictum2 that all quantum phenomena must be expressible in classical language.

 Quantum halos.
-Formally this is achieved by adjoining to classical HoTT an ambidextrous modal operator \(\text{[RFL21]}\) (an infinitesimal cohesive modality [Sch13, Def.
+Formally this is achieved by adjoining to classical HoTT an ambidextrous modal operator \(\psi\) [RFL21] (an infinitesimal cohesive modality [Sch13, Def.
 3.4.12, Prop.
 4.1.9]), whose modal types (Lit.
-A.14) are the purely classical (ordinary) homotopy types, embedded bi-reflectively (23) among all data types (see ??):
+1.14) are the purely classical (ordinary) homotopy types, embedded bi-reflectively (157) among all data types (see \(\frac{8}{2}\).1):

-The presence of the \natural -modality exhibits general types E: Type as microscopic/infinitesimal halos around their underlying purely classical type $\natural E$: ClaType.
-It is a profound fact (320) of ∞ -topos theory that models for such infinitesimal cohesion (see Lit.
-A.21) are provided by parameterized module spectra, in particular by flat ∞ -vector bundles (" ∞ -local systems", see [EoS]) which, in their 0-sector (Rem.
-A.22), accommodate quantum circuit semantics (cf. §2.3) in indexed sets of vector spaces (cf. §1.1) such as known from the Proto-Quipper quantum language (Lit.
-A.5).
+The presence of the abla-modality exhibits general types E: Type as microscopic/infinitesimal halos around their underlying purely classical type abla E: ClaType.
+It is a profound fact (146) of infinitesimal cohesion (see Lit.
+1.21) are provided by parameterized module spectra, in particular by flat infinitesimal cohesion, (see [EoS]) which, in their 0-sector (Rem.
+1.22), accommodate quantum circuit semantics (cf. §2.4) in indexed sets of vector spaces (cf. §2.1) such as known from the Proto-Quipper quantum language (Lit.
+1.5).

 Motivic Yoga.
-LHoTT witnesses these quantum halos as linear types (202) equipped with a closed tensor product \otimes and compatible base change operations which satisfy the rules of Grothendieck's "motivic yoga of six operations" in Wirthmüller style (Def.
-1.17, cf. [Ri22a, §2.4][EoS, §3.3]).
-It is this "motivic" structure from which the structure of quantum physics derives, as originally observed in [Sch14a] and here brought out in §1 and §2.
+LHoTT witnesses these quantum halos as linear types (24) equipped with a closed tensor product ⊗ and compatible base change operations which satisfy the rules of Grothendieck's "motivic yoga of six operations" in Wirthmüller style (Def.
+2.18, cf. [Ri22a, §2.4][EoS, §3.3]).
+It is this "motivic" structure from which the structure of quantum physics derives, as originally observed in [Sch14a] and here brought out in §2.1.